musty-codified/practical-challenge/README.md

-#  Backend Engineer Practical Challenge: Fintech-Backend-Microservice: Loan Mgt API
+# Fintech-Backend-Microservice: Loan Mgt API
 The backend api for a fintech application

 `Built with Spring Boot, secured with Spring Security (JWT), documented with Swagger (API)`